Polem4rch/GoMeetPhish/README.md

 # GoMeetPhish
 Google Meet Phishing Template For Gophish

+# Why a google meet invite phish template?

+When was the last time youve checked for a phishing on a google meet invite?
+Right...

 Disclaimer: All information to use for “Ethical Hacking” purpose respectively,  All the information provided here is for educational purposes only.